The Cookin Chicks

 • Pecans– chopped

-How to make Peach Crisp:
+How to Make Bisquick Peach Cobbler (Step-by-Step)

-3. Sprinkle Bisquick on top of peaches.
+STEP 2.
+Sprinkle Bisquick on top of peaches followed by the sugar.

 • Let the cobbler rest after baking before you serve it.
 If Bisquick peach cobbler is served straight out of the oven, the filling will still be runny.
 Let it cool about 10 minutes to thicken it.